ndewijer/dotfiles/README.md

 # AJ's dotfiles

-This is my all-singing all-dancing bootstarp script for setting up a new macOS machine.
+This is my all-singing all-dancing bootstrap script for setting up a new macOS machine.

 ## Installation steps